Professor of Cancer Medicine and Oncology in United Kingdom

-He is a Fellow of the Royal College of Physicians and the Royal College of Pathologists and sits on the Advisory Boards of a number of international cancer committees.
-He was recently appointed to Alveo Technologies' Scientific Advisory Board.
-He has published a large body of work on harnessing the immune system to treat cancer using HIV as a model to explain that with the advent of antivirals, AIDS-malignancies have decreased.
-Justin's team published in Nature Medicine, outlining the groundbreaking discovery of a new cancer-causing gene associated with new mechanisms of cancer drug resistance.
-His papers include the use of circulating biomarkers, gene regulation and trials of new agents including the clinical use of biosimilars, increasing access to high-value drugs across the developing and developed world by making these biologics cheaper treatments.
-A review paper on this was published in the Journal of Clinical Oncology.
+He is a Fellow of the Royal College of Physicians, the Royal College of Pathologists and sits on advisory boards of a number of international cancer committees and biotechnology companies.
+He has published a large body of work on harnessing the immune system to treat cancer.
+Justin's team published in Nature Medicine the discovery of a new cancer-causing gene associated with new mechanisms of cancer drug resistance.
+His papers include the use of circulating biomarkers, gene regulation and trials of new agents including biosimilars, increasing access to high-value drugs across the developing and developed world.
+A review paper on this was recently published in JCO.

 He was appointed the first oncology professor funded by the National Institute for Health Research.
 In 2016, he was internationally recognised with his appointment as co-Editor-in-Chief of Oncogene and election to the American Society for Clinical Investigation.